 After the defendant speaks the court states that she hears no contrition, that he continues to blame others.

 The judge raises deterrence and points out that compliance with the Protocol has yet to be obtained.
 Her Honor also finds that a serious sentence might deter others who are fervent about a cause from emulating Mr. Donziger’s conduct.
-The court must also consider the length of contempt, the number of court orders contemned, and the contemnor’s degree of willfulness.
+The court noted that it must also consider the length of contempt, the number of court orders contemned, and the contemnor’s degree of willfulness.

 A Grin Without a Cat, Pt II